 Elections under the single-winner district system are broken:

 Elections are not competitive.
-More than 85% of U.S. House districts are completely safe for the party that holds them, and only 4% will be true toss-ups in 2016.
+More than 85% of U.S. House districts are completely safe for the party that holds them. and only 4% were true toss-ups in 2016.
 As a result, millions of Americans are perpetually represented by politicians they oppose, with little hope of changing things at the polls.

 Representatives are more polarized than voters.
-Voters in general elections must choose between polarized candidates selected by highly partisan primary voters, leaving moderate Americans without a route to representation.
+Voters in general elections must choose between polarized candidates selected by highly partisan primary voters, leaving many without a route to representation.